pierocampa/geoserver-ingestion/README.md

 ## Technologies

-All utilities use [bash](https://www.gnu.org/software/bash/) as shell intepreter.
+All utilities use [bash](https://www.gnu.org/software/bash/) as shell interpreter.

 HTTP requests are made with [curl](https://curl.se/), while geospatial data are loaded into the database via [PostGIS](https://postgis.net/docs/manual-3.0/) CLI tools.